Introduction to

 KWU Germany

-Fully shielded compact measuring chamber using four medium-energy HPGe detectors to measure occupational people working with open radioactive materials
+Fully shielded compact measuring chamber using four HPGe detectors for medium-energies to measure occupational people working with open radioactive materials

 Scanning whole body counter